PHP PDO

 $b = "0x0";

-manager would convert PHP values into SQL values.
-For example, it would convert null into NULL, or true into 0 or 1.
+Automatically, the manager would create the query needed, and execute it.
+This approach allows the callers to ignore the type conversions.
+The class would automatically convert PHP values into SQL values.
+For example, it would convert null into NULL, or booleans into 0 or 1.

 PDO Object